stonepros/stone/doc/rados/operations/change-mon-elections.rst

 problems and troubleshooting makes you think your scores have become invalid, you can forget history and reset them by running ::

-  ceph daemon mon.{name} connection scores reset
+  stone daemon mon.{name} connection scores reset

 While resetting scores has low risk (monitors will still quickly determine if a connection is alive or dead, and trend back to the previous scores if they